dbunic/REDIPS_drag/readme.md

 * animation (move element/row to the destination cell/row)
 * "noautoscoll" option for drag containers
 * "nolayout" option for tables (table in DIV element can be dragged as any other content)
+* takes care about rows with style display='none'

 ## Public methods